 - lack of coordination

 It is imperative to have liver disease diagnosed as quickly as possible.
 The disease ravages the body, damaging other bodily functions even up until 80% of the liver is damaged.
-This means your dog still maintains some appearance of health while the disease is growing ever harder to treat, eventually impossibly so.
+This means your dog still maintains some appearance of health while the disease is growing ever more difficult to treat, eventually impossibly to do so.
 Do not wait until your dog appears seriously ill to have them checked for liver disease.

 Dogs are more likely to develop liver damage as they age.
 Like any other organ, it both starts to function less optimally over time and has had time to suffer from damaging things that have happened to it.